burghoff/Scientific-Inkscape/README.md

 Placing text labels can sometimes be difficult for dense or small plots.
 The Text Ghoster adds a blurry semi-transparent background to text, allowing it to be legible without obscuring the underlying data.

 <p align="center"><img src="https://github.com/burghoff/Academic-Inkscape/blob/main/examples/Ghoster.svg" alt="drawing" ></img></p>

+# Favorite Markers
+Always find yourself scrolling to select the *same* set of arrows in the Fill and Stroke menu?
+Use Favorite Markers!
+It lets you designate certain marker sets as favorites, allowing you to add them more conveniently.
+You can also adjust their size continuously.

 # Problems?
 These extensions are very well-tested on PDFs imported using Inkscape's internal importer.
 However, there is an ocean of potential issues that can arise when they are used with arbitrary SVGs, as every program that can generate them does so differently.
 If you encounter a bug, please make a new Issue and include (a) the SVG that caused it, (b) a copy of any error message, and (c) the debug information (found under Help > About Inkscape... > Bug icon).
 In the meantime, try converting the SVG to a PDF and importing it—that should fix many issues.